Olivier Echouafni

-Olivier Echouafni (born 13 September 1972) is a French former professional footballer.
-He played as a midfielder for Ligue 1 team OGC Nice, among others.
+Olivier Echouafni (born 13 September 1972) is a French professional football manager and former player who most recently was the head coach of French Ligue 2 club Quevilly.

 Coaching career

-Echouafni was the manager of Ligue 2 side Sochaux, before being removed from coach office by the club following his poor start to the season.
+Echouafni was the manager of Ligue 2 side Sochaux, before being removed from the coach's office by the club following his poor start to the season.

 On 9 September 2016, he was appointed coach of the French women's national football team to replace Philippe Bergeroo.

 In 2018 he became manager of Paris Saint-Germain Féminines.
+On 8 June 2022, he was appointed as manager of the Ligue 2 club Quevilly.

 Personal life

 Echouafni is of Moroccan descent through his father.